dhansel/RaspiConnect4/README.md

 # Raspberry Pi Connect Four Solver

-For a school project, my son created a robot that plays the Connect Four game controlled by an Arduino, which played well but nowhere close to perfect.
+For a school project, my son created a robot that plays Connect Four.
+Controlled by an Arduino the robot played fairly well but nowhere close to perfect.

 Since I knew that Connect Four is a solved game I set out to create an addition to his project that could help it play a perfect game.
+It just needed more computing power and a better algorithm.

 In the end I settled for an implementation using a Raspberry Pi Zero that can be sent the current position on the board and will reply with an optimal